 - Fill in our online form to register for baptism.

-- Contact one of the clergy to find out more
+- or contact one of the clergy to find out more